step-chen/atlassian-dc-mcp-go/.lingma/rules/code_review.md

 When reviewing a PR, you should follow these steps:

-1. First, use `bitbucket_get_pull_request` to get the basic information about the PR
+1. First, get the basic information about the PR
+2. Get existing comments and activities to understand the discussion context
-2. For quick review mode, use `bitbucket_get_pull_request_changes` to get a summary of changed files
+3. Get a summary of changed files
-3. For detailed review, use `bitbucket_get_pull_request_diff_stream` to get the complete diff for comprehensive review
+4. Get the complete diff for comprehensive review
-4. For file-specific analysis, use `bitbucket_get_pull_request_diff` to get diffs for specific files
-5. Additionally, you can use `bitbucket_get_pull_request_activities` and `bitbucket_get_pull_request_comments` to get context about the PR discussion
-6. For commit-level analysis, use `bitbucket_get_pull_request_commits` to get individual commits in the PR
-7. For detailed commit analysis, use `bitbucket_get_commit_changes` to see changes in specific commits
-8. To understand code evolution, use `bitbucket_get_commit_comments` and `bitbucket_get_commit_comment` to see commit-level discussions

-## Review Modes and Tool Usage Strategy

-Different review modes should use different tools to optimize efficiency:

-### Quick Review Mode
-- Use `bitbucket_get_pull_request` to get PR metadata
-- Use `bitbucket_get_pull_request_changes` to identify changed files
-- Focus only on critical issues in the changed files
-- Skip detailed diff analysis

-### Detailed Review Mode
-- Use `bitbucket_get_pull_request` to get PR metadata
-- Use `bitbucket_get_pull_request_changes` to identify changed files
-- Use `bitbucket_get_pull_request_diff_stream` to get complete diff
-- Analyze code quality, security, and performance in depth

-### Security/Performance/Style Specific Reviews
-- Use `bitbucket_get_pull_request` to get PR metadata
-- Use `bitbucket_get_pull_request_changes` to identify changed files
-- Use `bitbucket_get_pull_request_diff` to analyze specific files related to the review focus
-- Apply specialized review criteria to the relevant code sections

-This approach is more efficient than iterating through files individually and provides better context for code review.
+5. For issues found, check if similar comments already exist to avoid duplication
+6. Add new comments directly to the PR for issues that haven't been mentioned

 ## Review Criteria